-We took 2nd option which is costing about 15 Lari(6 USD Dollars) per person.
+We took the 2nd option which is costing about 15 Lari(6 USD Dollars) per person.

 She explained the special method of making the Georgian Wines.
-This method includes grapes pressed (but not filtered) and are kept together for some time.
+This method includes grapes pressed (but not filtered) and is kept together for some time.
 They are then buried underground in clay jars.
 These clay jars are called “QVEVRI”.
-Natural temperature of Caucasus mountains helps in fermentation of grapes juice turning into specially flavored wine.
-It is said, that in Georgia, many houses have small underground Wine-cellar .
+Natural temperature of Caucasus mountains helps in the fermentation of grapes juice turning into specially flavored wine.
+It is said, that in Georgia, many houses have small underground Wine-cellar.

-After visiting tunnels and observing the wine making process, we came to Wine Tasting part.
-It is lightly dimmed part of tunnel with many varieties of wine and Georgian cheese.
+After visiting tunnels and observing the winemaking process, we came to the Wine Tasting part.
+It is lightly dimmed part of a tunnel with many varieties of wine and Georgian cheese.

 Really, it is very much true that Georgian Wines are amazingly sweet.

-After tasting we took a small elevator from tunnel to the top floor for viewing of picturesque country-side, farms and fields of grape wines surrounding Khareba Winery.
+After tasting we took a small elevator from the tunnel to the top floor for viewing of picturesque countryside, farms, and fields of grape wines surrounding Khareba Winery.

-At exit of Khareba Winery there is a small shop selling wines, Grape Oil, Cognac and natural forest honey.
+At the exit of Khareba Winery, there is a small shop selling wines, Grape Oil, Cognac and natural forest honey.

 Flora and Fauna of this place

-After this beautiful and lovely Winery tour we returned to Tbilisi at night.
+After this beautiful and lovely full day Wine tour to Kakheti, we returned to Tbilisi at night.
 This is a day tour from Tbilisi.
 Click this link to read other interesting things to do near Tbilisi in Georgia.
 Visiting Georgia in winters is also fun.
 Click this to read about what to do in Georgia when it snows.

 NOTE- This is not a sponsored post.
-All expenses of tour is done by me.
-There is no advertising of specific brand.
+All expenses of the tour are done by me.
+There is no advertising of a specific brand.

 All photos are taken by me and use of photos without permission would result into legal action.